alphagov/verify-idp-pid-hasherator/README.md

 # verify-idp-pid-hasherator

 Standalone app to hash event PIDs in the same way the event emitter does.
+Many helper commands are contained within the control script in `ha.sh`.

+Note that the scripts here currently assume the CSV files will have data headers in the first row of the file.
+It will currently choke if the headers are not the first line.
+As such, any CSV files passed to this script should be prepared such that the first row is headers.

+## Hash logic

+If you are here just to figure out how the hashed PIDs are calculated, the bulk of the work happens in the `src.hash_helper` module.
+This should be passed the IDP entity ID and the unhashed PID.
+These can be supplied either as separate strings, or as a single pre-concatenated string.
+However, **the order does matter**.

 ## Running the Hasher